Rolls-Royce Holdings plc – Annual report – 31 December 2022

 15 Contract assets and liabilities

-1 Contract assets and contract liabilities have been presented on the face of the balance sheet in line with the operating cycle of the business.
+1 Contract assets and contract liabilities have been presented on the face of the balance sheet, in line with the operating cycle of the business.
 Contract liabilities are further split according to when the related performance obligation is expected to be satisfied and, therefore, when revenue is estimated to be recognised in the income statement.
 Further disclosure of contract assets is provided in the table above, which shows within current the element of consideration that will become unconditional in the next year

 2 Contract assets are classified as non-financial instruments

-The balance includes £885m (2021: £915m) of Civil Aerospace LTSA assets, with most of the remaining balance relating to Defence.
-The decrease in the Civil Aerospace balance is due to collection of higher cash receipts than revenue recognised in relation to completion of performance obligations on those contracts with a contract asset balance.
-Revenue recognised relating to performance obligations satisfied in previous years was £26m in Civil Aerospace.
-No impairment losses in relation to these contract assets (2021: none) have arisen during the year.
+The decrease in the Civil Aerospace balance is due to higher invoicing than revenue recognised in relation to the completion of performance obligations on those contracts with a contract asset balance.
+Revenue recognised relating to performance obligations satisfied in previous years was £64m (2022: £26m) in Civil Aerospace.

-The absolute value of ECLs for contract assets has increased by £6m to £21m (2021: £15m).
+The absolute value of ECLs for contract assets has decreased by £15m to £6m (2022: £21m).

-During the year £3,321m (2021: £2,713m) of the opening contract liability was recognised as revenue.
+During the year, £3,813m (2022: £3,321m) of the opening contract liability was recognised as revenue.